fractal-bootcamp/precourse-materials/frontend/browser/README.md

 - What does DOM stand for?
 What is the structure of the DOM?
   Document Object Model.
 It is a tree-like structure comprised of nodes.
 - How do you interact with the DOM?
-  You interact with the dom via via the document object
+  You interact with the DOM via the document object
 - What does HTML stand for?
 What is it?
 Why is it important?
   Hypertext Markup Language.
 It defines the structure and content of a webpage